 Following the interview, finalists will be contacted to inform them of one of the following three admissions statuses:

 - alternate for admission (may be accepted if opening becomes available); or

 - no longer being considered for admission.

-Those under consideration for admission are encouraged to visit campus and/or speak with CPCP faculty and student representatives by telephone to facilitate their decision-making.
-In consideration for admissions alternates, those holding admissions offers are encouraged to inform the CPCP Admissions Committee as soon as possible of their decision to accept or decline their offer.
+Those under consideration for admission are encouraged to speak with CPP faculty and student representatives to facilitate their decision-making.
+In consideration for admissions alternates, those holding admissions offers are encouraged to inform the CPP Admissions Committee as soon as possible of their decision to accept or decline their offer.
 All decisions MUST be made by April 15, at the latest.